Susan Janice Hyde

 Well, I never did marry.

-Despite being in a relationship for more than ten years with Ken, a chap I meet through work, I think we were both too set in our own ways and were too fond of our own company, so eventually we went out separate ways.
+Despite being in a relationship for more than ten years with a chap I meet at work, I think we were both too set in our own ways and too fond of our own company and eventually we went our own separate ways.

 I still, knit, cross stitch and make cards although at the end of 2012 I decided to close the company and just craft for fun.